NikhilTripathi-dev/Spring-Boot-Currency-Exchange-and-Discount-Calculation/README.md

 # Project Structure

-1. CurrencyController: Handles API requests for billing and exposes endpoints like
+1. CurrencyController: Handles incoming requests and communicates with the service layer to process them.

-2. CurrencyService Interface: Contains the core business logic, orchestrating the discount application, fetching exchange rates, and calculating the final bill.
+2. CurrencyService: Class for fetching exchange rates.

-3. DiscountService Interface: Contains logic to apply various discounts based on user roles, tenure, and bill items.
+3. DiscountService: Class for calculating discounts.

-4. BillRequest: Represents the bill entity, with fields like amount, currency, userId, and items
+4. BillRequest: Represents the request object for calculating the payable amount.

-5. ExchangeRateResponse: Response the bill entity, with fields like amount, currency, userId, and items.
+5. ExchangeRateResponse: Represents the response object for exchange rates.

 6. AppConfig: Rest template configuration.